KabiCare Patient Support Program forParenteral Nutrition

 Limitations of Use:

 KABIVEN is indicated for intravenous infusion into a central vein.
 PERIKABIVEN is indicated for intravenous infusion into a peripheral or central vein.
 It is recommended to mix the contents thoroughly by inverting the bags upside down to ensure a homogenous admixture.
 Ensure the vertical seals between chambers are broken and the contents of all three chambers for KABIVEN and PERIKABIVEN are mixed together prior to infusion.
 The dosage of KABIVEN and PERIKABIVEN should be individualized based on the patient’s clinical condition (ability to adequately metabolize amino acids, dextrose and lipids), body weight and nutritional/fluid requirements, as well as additional energy given orally/enterally to the patient.
 Prior to administration of KABIVEN and PERIKABIVEN, correct severe fluid, electrolyte and acid-base disorders.
 Before starting the infusion, obtain serum triglyceride levels to establish the baseline value.
-The recommended dosage of KABIVEN in adults is 19 to 38 mL/kg/day.
-The recommended dosage of PERIKABIVEN in adults is 27 to 40 mL/kg/day.
-The maximum daily dosage of KABIVEN and PERIKABIVEN in adults should not exceed 40 mL/kg/day.
+Do not exceed the recommended maximum infusion rate of 2.6 mL/kg/hour for KABIVEN and 3.7 mL/kg/hour for PERIKABIVEN.

 Hypersensitivity reactions: Monitor for signs or symptoms and discontinue infusion if reactions occur.